griffithlab/civic-docs/docs/about/faq.rst

 What kinds of Variants belong in CIViC?
 What does not?
 ------------------------------------------------------
 Variant descriptions will be accepted into CIViC provided there is evidence linking the variant to cancer with some *clinical* relevance.
 Relevance to cancer biology alone is NOT sufficient unless there is also some documented relationship between the variant and diagnosis, predisposition, prognosis, or response to a specific treatment.
 Variants related to diseases other than cancer should not be entered (there is some grey area for cancer-like conditions).
 CIViC accepts somatic variants, germline variants, and common polymorphisms related to cancer (as long as they have clinical relevance), however, most variants in CIViC are somatic mutations.
 The quality of evidence suggesting clinical relevance of a variant may vary considerably.
-Before contributing to CIViC please review :doc:`the curation documentation <curating>` and familiarize yourself with :doc:`the CIViC data model <model>`.
+Before contributing to CIViC please review :doc:`the curation documentation <../curating>` and familiarize yourself with :doc:`the CIViC data model <../model>`.

 What is an Evidence Statement?
 ------------------------------